lessonly/lesson.ly-api-docs/source/includes/_users.md

 }
 ```

-This endpoint allows you to update a users involvement in various groups.
+This endpoint allows you to update a user's involvement in various groups.

 ### HTTP Request